lexibank/tlopo/out/vol3/chapter5.md

 Two other species with inedible nuts, B. racemosa and B. niedenzuana, resemble B. edulis in appearance.[^16] The Patpatar and Tolai names for B. racemosa are respectively _paua-paua_ and _pao-pao_, reduplicated forms of Patpatar _paua_ and Tolai _pao_ 'B. edulis' ([Peekel 1984](../references.md#source-Peekel1984): 397-399), the reduplication expressing the inferiority of B. racemosa (ch.2, §7.2).

 B. asiatica is a large beach tree, 10--20 m high, which is able to grow with its roots in salt water at times.
 It has large white and pink flowers which open at night and close in the morning, and ten-centimetre square fruits that float in the sea and sprout when they reach the shore.
 Fishermen use them as buoys or fishing floats.
 The seeds contain a poison.
 In New Ireland they are grated and thrown into the water to stun fish in pools on the reef.
-At Marovo they are sometimes used to kill dogs, but they also serve as medication for ringworm, scabies and other skin diseases ([French-Wright 1983](../references.md#source-FrenchWright1983): 157, Peekel1984: 397, [Hviding 2005](../references.md#source-Hviding2005): 139)
+At Marovo they are sometimes used to kill dogs, but they also serve as medication for ringworm, scabies and other skin diseases ([French-Wright 1983](../references.md#source-FrenchWright1983): 157, [Peekel 1984](../references.md#source-Peekel1984): 397, [Hviding 2005](../references.md#source-Hviding2005): 139)

 Two terms are reconstructable, POc _&ast;putun_, which is reflected all over Oceania except in parts of Vanuatu, where it is replaced by PNCV _&ast;vuabu_,[^17] and in the Chuukic languages of Micronesia, where it is replaced by a reflex of POc _&ast;kuluR_ 'breadfruit, Artocarpus altilis' (Ch.9, §4).